 Bay of Islands Marine Radio Association Inc. (Russell Radio) has served locals, visitors and offshore vessels since it was started by a small band of local fishermen shortly after the Second World War headed by Ritchie Blomfield.
 The Russell community and boating fraternity mourned the sad loss of Ritchie in March 2005.
 Ritchie’s lifelong association with the sea and local knowledge of the Bay of Islands’ climatic intricacies made him a legend.
 Many vessels owe their safe homecoming to his quick actions and his wealth of local knowledge.
 A legacy we shall endeavour to maintain for the foreseeable future.

-Russell Radio is now based at the Bay of Islands Swordfish Club on Russell waterfront and has two part time salaried Radio Operators and a few hard working volunteer operators, not to mention our dedicated Committee.
+Russell Radio is now based at the end of Russell Wharf on Russell waterfront and has a single part time salaried Radio Operator and a number of hard working volunteer operators, not to mention our dedicated Committee.

 By 1979, Russell Radio had become an Incorporated Society and the Committee drew up the Society’s Constitution.
 The radio service covered the wider Bay area and changed its name to “Bay of Islands Marine Radio Association Inc.” On June 30th 2008, Russell Radio was registered with the Charities Commission #CC32217.

 The Station logs boaties going out to sea, where they are planning to spend their day, and what time they expect to return to shore.
 When they arrive back, they are recorded as being home.
-If the station does not hear from them, the operators track them down to make sure they are safe.
+If the station does not hear from them, the operators track them down to make sure they are safe, a service that Coastguard does not provide.